-- Camouflaged or screened roof-mounted facilities. - Camouflaged or screened building or facade-mounted facilities. - Architectural towers (camouflaged ground-mounted) at places of worship (churches, temples, mosques, etc.) and entryway gates.
+- Camouflaged or screened roof-mounted facilities. - Camouflaged or screened building or facade-mounted facilities. - Stealth facilities that appear to be architectural element of a structure. - Architectural towers (camouflaged ground-mounted) at places of worship (churches, temples, mosques, etc.) and entryway gates.

-- Uncamouflaged ground-mounted facilities. - Any facility to be placed within 20 feet from the nearest residential window in any 180-degree angle.
+- Uncamouflaged ground-mounted facilities. - Any facility to be placed within 20 feet from the nearest residential window in any 180-degree horizontal plane.

-- Equipment placed above ground, whether pole-mounted or groundmounted, where it may interfere with sightlines from driveways and other egress/ingress to streets and highways. - Facilities mounted on or camouflaged as flagpoles.
+- Equipment placed above ground, whether pole-mounted or ground-mounted, where it may interfere with sightlines from driveways and other egress/ingress to streets and highways. - Facilities mounted on or camouflaged as flagpoles.